Common digestive problems – and how to treat them

 Digestive symptoms are usually harmless and often settle down by themselves, but sometimes they do not go away and can be a signal of serious illness.

-Dr Emmanuel advised anyone who has taken a pharmacy remedy for a digestive problem for 2 weeks with no improvement to see their GP.
+Dr Emmanuel advises anyone who has taken a pharmacy remedy for a digestive problem for 2 weeks with no improvement to see their GP.

-He also highlighted 5 symptoms, which mean you should see a doctor straight away.
+He also highlights 5 symptoms, which mean you should see a doctor straight away.

-These symptoms may be an alarm warning of a serious digestive illness:
+These symptoms may be a warning of a serious digestive illness: